 Your aims are about what your content marketing is going to help you achieve.
 So, for example, my aim is to be consistent, to help visibility and engagement with my business.
 Consistency is really important to me.
 I make a commitment to creating regular content because it is important and I want to be visible to my clients and customer.
 I guess one way to think about it is that your Mission is your personal reason for remaining on the content treadmill, whilst your aim is your business reason.

-I talked in a blog recently about focussing your content on different purposes.
+If you sign up to my mailing list (see sign up form in footer), you’ll see all of the different purposes you can consider when creating content.
 Take a look at the 15 I recommend and consider 5 that you want to do the most of and ‘in general’.
 Which ones do you enjoy most?
 Do you like sales or do you find sales hard but like educating or offering extra value through your content?
 It is about what drives you.

 To clarify, rather than thinking about a purpose for an individual piece of content, this is about your overall purpose.
 So once you have chosen 5, now rank them.